Abhi9108865162/pes_pd/README.md

 ![Screenshot from 2023-09-17 14-32-13](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/56fd2c77-b609-4141-916e-a3fc0db05065)

 - ### Formation of N-well and P-well

+Formation of N-well:

+Substrate Selection: Start with a silicon wafer as the substrate.
+The silicon wafer is typically highly pure and is chosen for its semiconductor properties.

+Oxide Growth: Grow a thin layer of silicon dioxide (SiO2) on the surface of the silicon wafer.
+This oxide layer serves as an insulator and as a protective layer.

+Photoresist Application: Apply a layer of photoresist material onto the oxide layer.
+Photoresist is a light-sensitive material that will be used for masking purposes.

+UV Lithography: Expose the photoresist layer to UV light through a photomask containing the desired N-well region patterns.
+This process creates a patterned photoresist layer.

+Etching: Use a chemical etchant to selectively remove the exposed areas of the oxide layer, leaving windows where the N-well will be formed.

+Photoresist Stripping: Remove the remaining photoresist material, leaving behind the patterned oxide layer with windows.

+N-well Implantation: Introduce a dopant material (typically phosphorus or arsenic) into the exposed silicon substrate through the windows.
+This creates an N-type (negative) region in the silicon, forming the N-well.

+Annealing: Heat treat the wafer to activate the dopant atoms and repair any damage caused during the implantation process.

+Formation of P-well:

+Substrate Selection: Start with the same silicon wafer used for the N-well process.

+Oxide Growth: Grow a thin layer of silicon dioxide (SiO2) on the surface of the silicon wafer.

+Photoresist Application: Apply a layer of photoresist material onto the oxide layer.

+UV Lithography: Expose the photoresist layer to UV light through a different photomask containing the desired P-well region patterns.
+This creates a new patterned photoresist layer.

+Etching: Use a chemical etchant to selectively remove the exposed areas of the oxide layer, leaving windows for the P-well.

+Photoresist Stripping: Remove the remaining photoresist material, leaving behind the patterned oxide layer with windows.

+P-well Implantation: Introduce a different dopant material (typically boron) into the exposed silicon substrate through the windows.
+This creates a P-type (positive) region in the silicon, forming the P-well.

+Annealing: Heat treat the wafer to activate the dopant atoms and repair any damage caused during the implantation process.

 ![Screenshot from 2023-09-17 14-55-35](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/8c37ecc3-5600-4e25-9e46-43e91f8264d9)
 ![Screenshot from 2023-09-17 14-56-39](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/154ba139-2e9b-4833-9575-7b4859ed8722)
 ![Screenshot from 2023-09-17 14-57-34](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/34cc532b-9c4f-4dce-b04e-ba45d776aa9d)